bgawalt/lombardotron/README.md

 ### Team Changes

-How often do players change team in a regular+post season?
-Some guys as much as five times:
+How often do players change teams in a regular+post season?
+Some guys see as many as five different teams:

 ```
 Mike Evans (00-0031408): 5